IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 Let's assume you want to invoke the `hello` action you have created earlier as soon as something changes in a particular *Github* repository.

 First, select the `hello` action.
-Next, click the `Automate this Action` button at the bottom right of the screen.
+Next, click the `Connected Triggers` button at the left of the screen.
+Next, click `Add Trigger`.
 Next, click the `Github` icon.
-Then, click the `New Trigger` icon.

 Notice that you need a *Github* account to proceed.
 In case you do not have an account sign-up now.